 Every element in a sequence containing one or more floating elements is a point of uncertainty, similar to the way every element in an unordered sequence is a point of uncertainty.

-In resolving this point of uncertainty, a parser MUST look for the element defined at that position in the schema first and only if unsuccessful with parsing that element, the parser should subsequently attempt to parse the floating elements in the order they are defined in the schema.
+In resolving this point of uncertainty, a parser MUST look for the element defined at that position in the schema first and only if unsuccessful with parsing that element, the parser MUST subsequently attempt to parse the floating elements in the order they are defined in the schema.
 As soon as any such parse is successful this resolves the point of uncertainty.

 Hidden Groups